Working with data in code

 }

-will be added to the database, but inDatabase
+After this method is executed, the exampleObject will be added to the database, but inDatabase will evaluate to false

 Keeping track of the staged changes is often useful.
-These are stored in the entity table .Local

-the previous case, the queries will evaluatr as shown below.
+the queries will evaluate as shown below.

 public void ExampleDbAdd2(AppDatabase db, long Id)